-c.
+a.
 IFRS 16 Leases

 In January 2016, the IASB issued IFRS 16, Leases.
 The new standard brings most leases on balance sheet for lessees under a single model, eliminating the distinction between operating and finance leases.
 Lessor accounting, however, remains largely unchanged and the distinction between operating and finance leases is retained.
 This standard would be effective for annual periods beginning on or after January 1, 2019.
-The REIT has not yet reviewed the impact on its consolidated financial statements.
+The REIT does not expect a significant impact to its consolidated financial statements on the adoption of this standard.